jeji/orange_juice/README.md

 Klipper has some advance features which need connect to gpio, it's not that convenience to use a pin header and connect to gpio pin every time.
 Instead of that, with this board it provides easier connection and more useful features:

-- A dedicate ADXL345 port from SPI1
+- A dedicate ADXL345 port from OrangePi zero SPI1
-- A dedicate MAX31865 port from via SW SPI connection, compatible with adafruit MAX31865 design
+- A dedicate MAX31865 port via gpio as SW SPI connection, compatible with adafruit MAX31865 design
 - Two USB port from orange pi function pin
 - A UART port for communicate with MCU board
 - A step-down buck converter to convert DC 9~24v input to DC 5v to supply pi and 5v output socket